Working directory storage

 some commands work better when at least the

-' file is properly set up.
+`modules' file is properly set up.

-The most important of these files is the `modules
+The most important of these files is the `modules'

 file.
 It defines all modules in the repository.
 This

-is a sample `modules
+is a sample `modules' file.

 CVSROOT CVSROOT modules CVSROOT modules cvs gnu/cvs rcs gnu/rcs diff gnu/diff tc yoyodyne/tc

-' file is line oriented.
+The `modules' file is line oriented.
 In its

 simplest form each line contains the name of the